BrianMitchL/brianm.me/about.md

 - **C.H.
 Robinson** (November 2016 - Present), Eden Prairie, MN.\\
   - _Software Engineer III_ (August 2019 - Present), Customer Facing Analytics
-    - Architected and lead the development of the React front‐end for a highly‐scaling customer analytics platform.
+    - Architected and lead the development of the React application for the premier customer facing analytics platform.
     - Lead technical maintainer of a hubot chatbot running in Slack.
+    - Advocated for React Testing Library and modernizing frontend tooling.
   - _Software Engineer II_ (January 2018 - July 2019), Customer Facing Analytics
-    - Architected and lead the development of the React front-end for a highly-scaling customer analytics platform.
+    - Architected and lead the development of the React application for the premier customer facing analytics platform.
-    - Wrote an internal shared library for adding Adobe Analytics and providing an interface to track asynchronous events in React applications.
-    - Built a complex multi-source user authentication and impersonation flow, developed new patterns using React hooks to reduce the amount of code, and built performant charting and table components utilizing TypeScript generics for displaying a wide range of data.
+    - Implemented asynchronous event tracking for Adobe Analytics, creating a common library used by React applications across the company.
+    - Built the first-in-the-company multi-source user authentication and impersonation flow.
+    - Introduced, advocated, and provided patterns of using React hooks and React Testing Library across the company.
+    - Built performant charting, table, and other visualization components using React hooks and TypeScript.
     - Developed an internal administration and analytics tool for displaying a usage statistics and debugging information.
     - Mentored across the company with JavaScript/TypeScript and React.
     - Lead developer and publisher for the C.H.
 Robinson [Engineering Blog](https://engineering.chrobinson.com).